Middleton family: Gledhow Grange-Hawkhills Estate

 By the late Georgian era, the Middleton family were established in the West Riding of Yorkshire as cultural and civic figures, particularly in the legal profession.
 The law firm Messrs Middleton & Sons was founded in Leeds in 1834 by gentleman farmer and solicitor William Middleton, Esq.
 (1807–1884) of Gledhow Grange-Hawkhills Estate.
 One of his sons, solicitor Arthur Middleton (1846–1907), inherited Hawkhills from his father.
-In 1879, Arthur married Jessie Marie Dubs (1858–1950), daughter of Henry Dübs (Dübs & Co.).
+In 1879, Arthur married Jessie Marie Dubs (1858–1950), daughter of Henry Dübs (Founder of Locomotive works Dübs & Co. in Glasgow).
+In 1902, Arthur bought Moorfield Lodge and its adjoining Moor Grange.
+Both were sold to the University of Leeds in 1950, becoming Tetley Hall of Residence.

 Gledhow Grange-Hawkhills Estate abutted Gledhow Lake as did the adjacent Gledhow Hall.
 In 1881, William Middleton's son, Edwin (1841–1892), a keen ice skater, was reported as the hon. treasurer of the Gledhow Skating Club.
 Gledhow Hall was owned at that time by Samuel Croft, the former Mayor of Leeds (1875) and the club's other hon. treasurer.
 The Leeds Mercury recorded in January 1881 that "per S. Croft and Edwin Middleton", a "proportion of surplus [funds] from the Gledhow Skating Club had been donated to the Leeds Infirmary".
+William's son, Robert (1847-1912), was married in 1874 to Mary Anne Howe; Robert's brother, Edwin, was married in 1870 to Mary Anne Howe's sister, Catherine Howe.
+Robert was a hydraulic and general engineer and established Sheepscar Foundry.
+He lived at Gledhow Lodge.
+Their nephew, Tom Taylor, had bought Hawkhills by 1908 following the death in 1907 of Arthur Middleton to whom Hawkhills had been entailed.
 From 1885, the owner of Gledhow Hall was James Kitson, 1st Baron Airedale with the first marriage between the neighbouring Middleton and Kitson families occurring in March 1900.

 William Middleton's descendants include his grandson (Richard) Noël Middleton (1878–1951), a solicitor, director of the family woollen manufacturing firm and co-founder of the Yorkshire Symphony Orchestra.
 Noël Middleton's youngest son was Peter Francis Middleton, who was Prince Philip's co-pilot on a tour of South America.
 Peter Middleton's second son is entrepreneur Michael Francis Middleton, who married Carole Goldsmith in 1980.
 By 1995, the couple had purchased Oak Acre, a Tudor-style manor house in Berkshire surrounded by around two acres including a field where they lived with their three children.